This is the moment vandals drove a road roller across Cowdenbeath FC’s pitch.

 “Those responsible filmed the incident, and this footage is likely to be shared.

-“The Club is currently reviewing CCTV footage to assist in identifying those involved.”
+“The club is currently reviewing CCTV footage to assist in identifying those involved.”

-The post continues: “Acts of this nature not only cause financial and operational difficulties for the Club but also impact the wider community.
+It added: “Acts of this nature not only cause financial and operational difficulties for the Club but also impact the wider community.

 “We appreciate any assistance in identifying those responsible and ensuring appropriate action is taken.”

-Speaking to The Courier Mr Findlay said: “I am shocked by this.
+Speaking to The Courier, Mr Findlay said: “I am shocked by this.

 “Those responsible drove the road roller across the pitch causing damage.